 Asserting his authority and ending with a call to action.
 Now, we might not be Nelson Mandela, but we can invoke authority in different ways such as through our position or experience.

 Speech No. 2

 A speech of this nature is usually given during intense situations such as a big sporting final.
-Still, there are things that we can learn about motivational speeches from these 30 words.
+Still, there are things that we can learn from this short motivational speeches in Invictus.

 First and foremost, Pienaar speaks with passion.
 This is vital.
 If you cannot be passionate about the subject, your chances of inspiring others are nil.
 Passion can come in different forms; it can be understated; but there must be passion.

 He gets the team’s attention from the outset.
 He makes eye contact to show the level of his commitment.